Amplats to sell strike-hit South African mines

 He said the company's preference was to sell the Rustenburg operations - which it had effectively consolidated into three mines from five - and Union as a single package.

-"But we do realise that it's a big cheque," he said, so the second option would be separate sales or, thirdly, a stock market listing.
+"But we do realize that it's a big check," he said, so the second option would be separate sales or, thirdly, a stock market listing.

 (Additional reporting by Silvia Antonioli in London; editing by Tom Pfeiffer)